gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

         |  service_id | a92e4230026d4e0a9f16c538781f85a4 |
         +-------------+----------------------------------+

-where the **--service-id** is the one corrisponding to the keystone service created just in the previous step.
+where the **--service-id** is the one corresponding to the keystone service created in the previous step.

-* Restart the keystone servce:
+* Restart the keystone service:

 ::